Inspector Morse: Education

-Although details of Morse's education are deliberately kept vague, it is hinted that he won a scholarship to study at St John's College, Oxford.
+Although details of Morse's education are kept vague, it is hinted that he won a scholarship to study at St John's College, Oxford.
 He lost the scholarship as the result of poor academic performance stemming from a failed love affair, which is mentioned in the second episode of the third series, "The Last Enemy", and recounted in detail in the novel The Riddle of the Third Mile, Chapter 7.
 Further details are revealed piece-by-piece in the prequel series.
 He often reflects on such renowned scholars as A. E. Housman who, like himself, failed to get an academic degree from Oxford.

 Career

 After university, he entered the army on National Service.
 This included serving in West Germany with the Royal Corps of Signals as a cipher clerk.
 Upon leaving, he joined the police at Carshall-Newtown, before being posted to Oxford with the Oxford City Police.
-He was awarded the George Medal in the last episode of Endeavour Series 4.
+He was awarded the George Medal in the last episode of Endeavour Series 4, which he refrains from wearing on his uniform.
+He is assigned to a uniformed position in Series 6 despite having his opinions and observations disregarded by CID.

 Habits and personality

-Morse is ostensibly the embodiment of middle-class Englishness, with a set of prejudices and assumptions to match even though, as the son of a taxi driver, his background might be considered working class.
-As a result, he may be considered a late example of the gentleman detective, a staple of British detective fiction.
-This is in sharp contrast to the working-class lifestyle of his assistant Lewis (named after another rival clue-writer, Mrs. B. Lewis); in the novels, Lewis is Welsh, but in the TV series this is altered to a Tyneside (Geordie) background, appropriately for the actor Kevin Whately.
+Morse is the embodiment of middle-class Englishness, with a set of prejudices and assumptions to match, although his background, being the son of a taxi driver, might be considered working class.
+He claims to have a private income from his father driving for the Aga Khan, but this may be a joke.
+Due to his manners and bearing, he is sometimes considered gentleman detective, the staple of British detective fiction, in contrast to the working-class lifestyle of his assistant Lewis.
+In the novels, Lewis is Welsh, but in the TV series this is altered to a Tyneside (Geordie) background, appropriately for the actor Kevin Whately.
 Morse is in his forties at the start of the books (Service of all the Dead, Chapter Six: "… a bachelor still, forty-seven years old …"), and Lewis slightly younger (e.g. The Secret of Annexe 3, Chapter Twenty-Six: "a slightly younger man – another policeman, and one also in plain clothes").
 John Thaw was 45 at the beginning of shooting the TV series and Kevin Whately was 36.

 Morse's relationships with authority, the establishment, bastions of power and the status quo, are markedly ambiguous, as are some of his relations with women.
 He is frequently portrayed as patronising female characters, and once stereotyped the female sex as not naturally prone to crime, being caring and non-violent, but also often empathises with women.
 He is not shy to show his liking for attractive women and often dates those involved in cases.
 Indeed, a woman he falls in love with sometimes turns out to be the culprit.